 The designers and illustrators contributing fonts for the book were Wayne Blades (who designed Bulk shown in the sample spreads below), Emma Frith, Katie Greenwood, Vanessa Hamilton, Tonwen Jones, Sarah Lu, Dave Pentland, Holly Sellors, Lee Suttey, Scott Suttey (the designer of Butterman), Michelle Tilly and Alex Wells.

-The book was published in the UK in April 2013 by Ivy Press and in the US in April 2013 by Princeton Architectural Press.
+The book was published in the UK by Ivy Press and in the US by Princeton Architectural Press.